rrampage/datafusion-query-cache/README.md

 See [apache/datafusion#12779](https://github.com/apache/datafusion/issues/12779) for discussion.

+**Compatibility**: This crate currently supports DataFusion 50.3.0 and Tokio 1.48.0.

 Cache the intermediate results of queries on timeseries data in DataFusion.

 ## How it works (the very quick version)